alanyongy/aegis-multiagent-ai/README.md

 > However, agents still have work to do before moving: gathering more information about cells which contain survivors.
 > *Since "OBSERVE" takes up a turn, agents need to coordinate which cells (with survivors) they observe.*
 >
-> A unique cell containing a survivor is assigned to each agent without communication with the following formula: `indexToObserve = (round-1)*numOfAgents+id-1`
+> A unique cell containing a survivor is assigned to each agent without communication with the following formula:
-> *Note that the number of agents was fixed 7 in this world. `id` refers to the current agent's id, since this code runs locally on each agent.*
+> `indexToObserve = (round-1)*numOfAgents+agentID-1`
 > ![](writeup-assets/observe-assignment-by-id.png)
 >
+> The observed information about these cells with survivors (rubble information, number of survivors, etc) is message to all other agents.
+> When an agent's indexToObserve is larger than the list of cells with survivors, they send a message to all agents to end the synchronzation stage.
+>
+> </details>

+### 2.
+> <details>
+> <summary>Click to Expand</summary>
+>
+> &nbsp;
 > Each agent, on its turn, executes the following loop:
 >
 > - For each agent ID (including self), simulate the agent’s next action based on the synchronized shared state and updated predictions from prior simulations in the turn.